hashicorp/serf/website/source/intro/getting-started/agent.html.markdown

 If you run `serf members` in another terminal, you can see the members of the Serf cluster.
 You should only see one member (yourself).
-We'll cover joining cluters in the next section.
+We'll cover joining clusters in the next section.

 ```
 $ serf members